DiogoLuxa/frontend-mentor-faq-accordion/README.md

 ### What I learned

-I mainly learned to deal better with SVG files.
+I mainly learned about accessibility and how to implement certain features, as well as how to handle SVG files more effectively.

 ### Continued development